ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 f e
 ```

-Suppose we find that `a :: TYPE rr` and that `kco` is the evidence for a `FixedRuntimeRep rr` constraint.
-Then we must cast `a |> TYPE kco` to have a representation-monomorphic kind.
+Suppose we find that `a :: TYPE rr`; we emit a `FixedRuntimeRep rr` constraint, which (we assume) gets solved with evidence `kco`.
+We must then perform the cast `a |> TYPE kco` as explained [above](#alternative-2-cast-to-a-fixed-representation-using-a-kind-coercion).
 However, we can't simply end there, as we must now also insert a cast in the type of `f`, because it expects an argument of type `a` when we instead provide an argument of type `a |> TYPE kco`.
 So we cast in the opposite direction in the first argument of the function type:

 ```
 f :: ( a -> b ) |> fun_co